 Nettie & Nellie Crook Orphan Train Sisters: Based on a True Story by E.F.
 Abbott (ages 7 – 10)

 Only five years old, the twins whose parents are still living are placed in an orphanage for reasons unknown and then put on a train going west where they hope to be adopted…

 Sarah.
 Plain and Tall by Patricia MacLachlan (ages 7 – 10)

 Papa advertises for a wife and mother to join them on the plains where they’re living.
 Sarah is coming to visit Anna, Caleb, and Papa to get to know them and see if they’ll be a good fit.
 This is a sweet story about a family living in the west filled with some grief but mostly love and hope.

-Like most of the My Name Is America series, this book is out of print — which is why I didn’t include any but this title.
+Like most of the My Name Is America series, this chapter book about westward expansion is out of print — which is why I didn’t include any but this title.
 It’s 1838 in Tennessee.
 Jesse and his Cherokee family are dragged from their beds at gunpoint, forced to leave their homes and walk west.
 Their Trail of Tears journey is beyond difficult, freezing cold, and tragic for many reasons.
-Another out-of-print book in this series about a black cowboy is: The Journal of Joshua Loper by Walter Dean Myers.

 The Oregon Trail by Matt Doeden (ages 8 – 12)

 Will you go west with a wagon train?
 Discover what life was like during Westward Expansion by jumping into a role where the choices you make could lead you to opportunity, to wealth, to poverty, or death.

 The Quilt Walk by Sandra Dallas (ages 8 – 12)